esimran/Krypto/README.md

 Classroom Sessions <br />
 <br />
 Mistakes and Things to Remember: <br />
+Making on pictures turned out to be a hassle <br />
 Formatting for the pictures was incorrect, so I had to restart <br />